About the SLB

 The Sri Lanka Barometer Initiative

-The SLB was piloted under the Strengthening Reconciliation Processes in Sri Lanka (SRP) program between 2018 and 2022 and is now supported by the program Strengthening Social Cohesion and Peace in Sri Lanka (SCOPE).
+The SLB was piloted under the Strengthening Reconciliation Processes in Sri Lanka (SRP) program between 2018 and 2022 and supported by the program Strengthening Social Cohesion and Peace in Sri Lanka (SCOPE) between 2022 and 2025.
 Both SRP and SCOPE are co-financed by the European Union and the German Federal Foreign Office and implemented by GIZ, in partnership with the Government of Sri Lanka.

 Conceptualising the Sri Lanka Barometer